 How to Make Baked Cinnamon Sugar Donuts Recipe

-Step 6: Coat with Melted Butter and Cinnamon Sugar
+Step 6: Dip in Butter and Cinnamon Sugar

 Pro Tips for Making Baked Cinnamon Sugar Donuts Recipe